CurtisAccelerate/ChatGPT-Augmentify/README.md

 ### Why Client Side Code?

- 1. Extend its's capabilities by adding persistent capabilities
+ 1. Extend its's capabilities by adding persistence
  2. Accesss to any and all Python modules / functions
  3. Create more efficient work flows.
 Example, it can create the entire file system for a project vs. copy/paste.
  4. Ability to parse local data / large data without having to zip it.